Bottas sets the pace in Abu Dhabi as Vettel crashes

 Red Bull’s Alexander Albon was fourth, with Romain Grosjean sixth for Haas ahead of Leclerc and Kevin Magnussen in the other Haas, with Alfa Romeo’s Antonio Giovinazzi ninth.

-Before Vettel ended the session, Friday's opening 90 minutes were relatively uneventful.

-Australian Daniel Ricciardo brought out the red flags for the first time with half an hour to run, with his Renault coughing out oil and fire which forced him to park at the side of the track.
+Australian Daniel Ricciardo brought out the red flags for the first time with half an hour to run, with his Renault coughing out oil and fire which forced him to park up by the side of the track.